Preface

 Sometimes the claim is made that because we are all different a vegan diet is not for everyone.
 It’s true that bio-individuality may justifiably cause you to restrict or supplement your diet, but such restrictions have no connection to a vegan diet.

 For example, if you have an allergy, you should avoid foods that trigger that allergy.
-If you are prone to kidney stones, you may decide to restrict oxalates and sodium.2 If you have absorption problems with any particular nutrient, you may want to supplement for that nutrient.
-People with diabetes will want to minimize fatty foods and added sugars.3
+If you have absorption problems with any particular nutrient, you may want to supplement for that nutrient.
+If you are prone to kidney stones, you may decide to restrict oxalate.2

-Some attempts to link physical or physiological traits to an optimum diet (attempts such as the blood-type diet), are regarded by the scientific community as lacking credibility.4
+Some attempts to link physical or physiological traits to an optimum diet (attempts such as the blood-type diet) are regarded by the scientific community as lacking credibility.3

 Your body may need more time to acclimate.